rocherbpb/meta_hydra/index.md

 ![Alt text](https://github.com/rocherbpb/meta_hydra/blob/main/megan_LCA.png)

+Select Rank at the level of Species.
 To extract pathogen reads from each pathogen, select each pathogen node and then select File->Extract Reads, and “Include Summarized Reads” to save a sample pathogen file to a sample blast directory.

 #### Blast confirmation of Diamond classification